anthonydiazz/Server2022/README.md

 - Route internal clients to the internet using Remote Access Services (RAS)

+- Create two User accounts through Active Directory

-- This lab simulates a typical small office domain controller environment, ready for client integration and user management.
+This lab simulates a typical small office domain controller environment, ready for client integration and user management.